87: How to Create & Monetize a Custom GPT the Easy Way

 • Sample conversations showing how I respond to different questions

-The key was helping Custom Cody understand the nuances of "Squarespace speak."
+The key was helping Custom Codey understand the nuances of "Squarespace speak."
 For example, inside Squarespace, there's something called a "list section" that's labeled as "people" in the menu.
-When someone asks about a "people section" versus a "list section," I needed Custom Cody to recognize they're talking about the same thing.
+When someone asks about a "people section" versus a "list section," I needed Custom Codey to recognize they're talking about the same thing.

 Test, Test, and Test Again

-Once I uploaded all my content, I wasn't ready to share Custom Cody yet.
+Once I uploaded all my content, I wasn't ready to share Custom Codey yet.
 I needed to make sure it was actually giving helpful, accurate responses.

 Pricing: Simple and Accessible

-When it came time to share Custom Cody, I had to decide on a pricing model.
-I could have gone with subscriptions or complicated access controls, but instead, I chose a simple $30 lifetime access fee.
+When it came time to share Custom Codey, I had to decide on a pricing model.
+I could have gone with subscriptions or complicated access controls, but instead, I chose a simple $30 USD lifetime access fee.

 Why?
 Because I wanted my expertise to be accessible to everyone in the Squarespace community – from professional developers to small business owners building their first site.